 What does IR35 mean for you as an employer that utilises off-payroll workers?

-Until April 2021, off-payroll workers will still be able to determine their status and therefore control their tax and national insurance contributions.
-From April 2021, the responsibility for determining whether off-payroll workers are inside IR35 or outside IR35 will lie with the end client i.e. the end user of the services.
+Until April 2021, off-payroll workers were still able to determine their status and therefore control their tax and national insurance contributions.
+Since April 2021, the responsibility for determining whether off-payroll workers are inside IR35 or outside IR35 has shifted to the end client i.e. the end-user of the services.

 If an off-payroll worker is determined by the end client to be inside IR35, the fee payer will be responsible for ensuring that the correct amount of tax and national insurance is deducted from the off-payroll worker’s pay at source.
 The fee payer is the company that has the direct relationship with the contractor, so this could be the client or an agency of the client.

 There are a number of factors to consider when determining whether your off-payroll workers are inside IR35 or outside IR35 – these include: